IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 ## Overview of the example application

-The example application adds the account frontend to the default IndiGO application.
+The example application adds the account frontend to the default TomTom IndiGO application.
 The account frontend adds new panels to show account information or login page, which can be invoked by a menu item.
 The account status is managed by the account service.
 When the user is authenticated, the user name is stored in persistent storage by the account settings service, so the user does not need to log in again after a restart of the application.
 The source code for the frontend and service can be found in the `modules` directory.
 See also
 [Create an IVI service](/indigo/documentation/tutorials-and-examples/basics/create-an-ivi-service)